Have you ever looked into the mirror, saw a strange face and whispered to yourself “I feel nothing”?

-It’s like going through a traumatic experience, and as a result your mind shuts off the feelings (at least some feelings) so that you don’t feel these painful feelings once again.
+It’s like going through a traumatic experience and as a result your mind shuts off the feelings (at least some feelings).

-This can happen early in your childhood after a really intense experience, your brain felt too much pain and saw that the best way to prevent this from happening again is to make you feel nothing.
+This can happen early in your childhood after an intense experience, your brain felt too much pain and saw that the best way to prevent this from happening again is to make you feel nothing.

 Or it can happen after any intense experience in your life: A breakup, a loss of loved one, a big failure/rejection or even a very stressful period in your life.

 So many people already say that emotional sensitivity can be the reason that you feel nothing at all.
-It’s like going from an extreme to another one after getting hurt.
+It’s like going from an extreme to another extreme after getting hurt.
 From the end of the spectrum to the other end.
-From being sensitive, to feeling nothing at all.
+From being sensitive to feeling nothing at all.